rabbitmq/rabbitmq-public-umbrella/README.md

 ## Packaging

+### Consider Using a Snapshot

+Before building a distribution from source, consider using [a snapshot build](http://www.rabbitmq.com/snapshots.html) instead.
+For contributions that were merged into one of the maintained release branches, there should typically be no reason to build from source as snapshot releases will be published in the next 15 minutes to several hours (depending on the change and how busy the pipeline is).

+### Producing a Distribution from Source

 The distro-specific packaging targets are now integrated into the top-level build system.
 You should need to do no more than: